google/WebFundamentals/src/content/en/updates/posts/2015/10/media-devices.markdown

   });
 {%endhighlight %}

-This method sets the ID of the output device that should be used for audio from the element.
-Once `setSinkId()` has been called, you can get the ID of the output audio device for the element with `sinkId`.
+This method sets the output device for audio from the element.
+Once `setSinkId()` has been called, you can get the ID of the current output audio device for the element with the `sinkId` property.

 ### getUserMedia()